Support for Primary Care Providers

 The Champlain region is currently facing a trans health crisis.
 The two primary trans health providers in the region, Centretown Community Health Centre’s Trans Health Program and CHEO’s Gender Diversity Clinic, are facing ever growing demand that outpaces capacity.
-Trans and gender diverse patients are facing waitimes of up to 22 months to access potentially life saving hormone starts and surgery referrals.
+Two Spirit, trans, intersex and gender diverse patients are facing months-long wait times to access potentially life saving hormone starts and surgery referrals.
 A crucial step to improving trans health in the Champlain region is the active involvement of primary health care providers in gender-affirming care.

 Many aspects of gender-affirming healthcare rest within the purview of primary care providers, including general physicians and nurse practitioners.
-Centretown Community Health Centre and CHEO’s Gender Diversity Clinic have compiled the following supports and resources to help primary care providers build their knowledge, confidence and competence in transition-related healthcare, most notably in regards to hormone replacement therapy.
+Centretown Community Health Centre and CHEO’s Gender Diversity Clinic have compiled the following supports and resources to help primary care providers build their knowledge, confidence and competence in transition-related healthcare.

 Sherbourne Health has developed guidelines for gender-affirming primary care.
 They have information on assessing readiness, diagnosis, hormone therapy, blood work monitoring and links to the surgeries that are covered by OHIP.
 Also included are consent forms and EAP forms.